srimul/intuti/README.md

 11. Test locally with wget http://{{privatedns}}:8080/helloworld/index.jsp
 12. Configure reverse proxy on nginx to route to helloworld application on tomcat server code location: intuti/Intuit-Ansible/reverseproxy.yml
-13. Access the helloworld.com application you will get response from helloworld.war file deployed on tomcat server.
+13. Access the helloworld.com application you will get response from helloworld.war file deployed on tomcat server

+  Intuti-Assaignment.py -->for single click operation